Grimy/ThePetitudeOfIsaac/README.md

 * #6: Ludovico’s Technology
 * #7: Rings of Light
 * #8: Reset Until Blue!
-* #9: Too Many Scythes
+* #9: Tiny Huge Planet
 * #10: Best Friends
 * #11: Press Space to Win!
+* #12: Epic Pony Time
-* #12: Gold Runner
+* #13: Gold Runner
+* #14: Glass Cannon

-Note that only the default names appear in the game!
+Note that only the default names appear in the game.
+Also note that challenges ending at Hush show Mom’s icon instead.

 How to install
 --------------